 - Policy N 1.1 Noise and Land Use Planning.
 Integrate noise considerations into land use planning decisions to minimize noise impacts to or from new development. - Policy N 1.2 Interior Noise Level Standard.
 Require submittal of an acoustical analysis and interior noise insulation for all noise-sensitive land uses listed in Table N-1 that have an exterior noise level of 60 dBA (L{dn}) or above, as shown on Figure N-2.
 The maximum interior noise level shall not exceed 45 dBA (L{dn}) in any habitable rooms, as established by the California Building Code. - Policy N 1.3 Exterior Noise Level Standard for Residential Uses.
 Require an acoustical analysis for new multifamily common open space for residents that have an exterior noise level of 60 dBA (L{dn}) or above, as shown on Figure N-2.
 Incorporate necessary mitigation measures into residential project design to minimize common open space noise levels.
-Maximum exterior noise should not exceed 65 dBA (L{dn}) for residential uses and should not exceed 65 dBA (L{dn}) for public park uses. - Policy N 1.4 Exterior Noise Level Standard for Parks and Playgrounds.
-Require a feasibility analysis of noise-reduction measures for public parks and play areas that have an exterior noise level of 70 dBA (L{an}) or above.
+Maximum exterior noise should not exceed 65 dBA (L{dn}) for residential uses. - Policy N 1.4 Exterior Noise Level Standard for Parks and Playgrounds.
+Require a feasibility analysis of noise-reduction measures for public parks and play areas that have an exterior noise level of 70 dBA (L{dn}) or above. - Policy N 1.5 Inclusive Outreach.
+Notify the community when new land uses that would result in excessive noise levels are being considered and inform community members about how they can engage in the process.
+Use outreach and engagement methods that encourage broad representation and are culturally sensitive, particularly for equity priority communities.